Universality in one-dimensional hierarchical coalescence processes: Hierarchical Coalescence Process: Proofs

 Invoking now Theorem \ref{cannone} we conclude that

 where $\phi_n(x)= a_n (1+x)-1$.

-Up to now we have only moved from the system of recursive identities \eqref{hofreddo1} to the new system \eqref{ventoburlonebis}.
-But while the former is highly non linear and complex, the latter is solvable.
+Up to now we have only moved from the system of recursive identities~(\ref{hofreddo1}) to the new system (\ref{ventoburlonebis}).
+But while the former is highly nonlinear and complex, the latter is solvable.
 Indeed if we define

-then $\psi_n(x)=d^{(n+1)} (1+x)-1$ and \eqref{gianni} together with \eqref{ventoburlonebis} imply
+then $\psi_n(x)=d^{(n+1)} (1+x)-1$ and (\ref{gianni}) together with (\ref{ventoburlonebis}) imply

-Finally, using \eqref{brucogiallo} and \eqref{brumsporco}, it is simple to check that
+Finally, using (\ref{brucogiallo}) and (\ref{brumsporco}), it is simple to check that

 where we used the identity $(1+\psi^{-1}_{n-1}(x))=(1+x)/d^{(n)}$.